AchimKern/poetry-managed-td/README.md

 ## Configuration
-In `pysubprocess_op.bat` we add the `current dir` and the `.venv\Lib\site-packages` to PYTHONPATH and then ensure that the virtual env will be created inside our project folder  `CALL poetry config virtualenvs.in-project true`
+In `pysubprocess_op.bat` we add the `current dir` and the `.venv\Lib\site-packages` folders to PYTHONPATH and then ensure that the virtual env will be created inside our project folder  `CALL poetry config virtualenvs.in-project true`

 Finally `install --no-dev` will look into `pyproject.toml` for any additional repos besides pypi